 - Skyline has a chic penthouse feel and offers panoramic views of European skylines as they transform from day to night.
 From your seat, take in the views of St. Petersburg, Russia; Athens, Greece; Florence, Italy; Budapest, Hungary; Paris; London, and Barcelona.
-As the skyline changes, so does the music, the art and the menu!
+As the skyline changes, so do the music, the art, and the menu!
 Signature cocktails, inspired by the city of the day, are offered here.
-Because of its popularity on the Dream, Skyline on the Fantasy is one third bigger than its predecessor.
+Because of its popularity in the Dream, Skyline on the Fantasy is one-third bigger than its predecessor.

 Meridian Bar is located on Deck 12 located between Palo and Remy.
 Enjoy a pre or post-dinner cocktail in this adults-only bar.
 The decor is inspired by the golden age of sea travel.
 A sextant navigational tool is embedded on the floor, the booths are decorated with buckles like old luggage and the walls are covered with leather maps and passport stamps.

 Senses Spa & Salon sports a contemporary design and offers a variety of services.
 The Rejuvenation Spa offers an array of cosmetic body and facial treatments.